Ulf Kristersson: Defence

+Environmental policy

+Shortly after taking office, the Kristersson government began rolling back parts of Sweden’s climate policy.
+It cuts the climate budget by nearly 20%, abolishes subsidies for the purchase of electric vehicles, suspends funding provided to municipalities to support the green transition, abandons plans for high-speed rail links between the country’s three major cities, reduces the share of biofuels blended into petrol and diesel, and repeals the aviation tax introduced in 2018, as well as the tax on single-use plastic bags.

+The government has faced criticism for what is seen as an unambitious climate policy and for its inability to explain how it intends to meet its greenhouse gas emissions reduction targets.
+In its 2023 annual report, the Swedish Climate Policy Council noted that the country was “losing momentum” and found that, for the first time in twenty years, the measures announced by the government “will increase emissions in the short term.”
+The Sweden Democrats, who are part of the governing majority, have called for Sweden to officially abandon its 2045 net-zero target.

+In 2024, Sweden recorded a 7% increase in its CO2 emissions, the largest rise of any European country.
+The Swedish Environmental Protection Agency subsequently acknowledged that the country would fail to meet any of its climate targets for 2030 through 2045.

 Energy

 During his first 100 days in office, Kristersson's government adopted policies that removed the bans on building new nuclear reactors, increased funding to the Swedish Radiation Safety Authority, abolished taxes on cogeneration electricity production, increased incentives for municipalities to approve the expansion wind power plants and allocated 379 million SEK for investments in energy efficiency in single-family houses.
 The government also announced that Sweden's energy policy goal is to be changed from 100% "renewable energy" to 100% "fossil free energy".

 In December 2022 and early January 2023, state owned energy company Vattenfall as well as Finnish state owned energy company Fortum both announced plans to build new nuclear reactors in Sweden.

 On 18 April 2023, Vattenfall announced the largest expansion in Swedish hydroelectric power in over 30 years.
 The estimated production increase of the planned expansion is 720 MW, an increase by 9% of the companys current hydroelectric power production.

 On 27 April 2023, the government instructed the Swedish Energy Agency to support the implementation of stress tests in the energy sector.
 The purpose of the instruction is to increase the resilience in Sweden's energy sector and was partly in response to the 2022 Nord Stream pipeline sabotage.